ampproject/amphtml/extensions/amp-fx-flying-carpet/amp-fx-flying-carpet.md

 ## Styling

-- You may use the `amp-flying-carpet` element selector to style it freely.
+- You may use the `amp-fx-flying-carpet` element selector to style it freely.
-- `amp-flying-carpet` elements are always `position: relative`.
+- `amp-fx-flying-carpet` elements are always `position: relative`.

 ## Validation errors

-The following lists validation errors specific to the `amp-flying-carpet` tag (see also `amp-flying-carpet` in the [AMP validator specification](https://github.com/ampproject/amphtml/blob/master/extensions/amp-flying-carpet/0.1/validator-amp-flying-carpet.protoascii)):
+The following lists validation errors specific to the `amp-fx-flying-carpet` tag (see also `amp-fx-flying-carpet` in the [AMP validator specification](https://github.com/ampproject/amphtml/blob/master/extensions/amp-fx-flying-carpet/0.1/validator-amp-fx-flying-carpet.protoascii)):

 <table>
   <tr>